mt-class/uiuc-2016/ling506_hw2.md

 * You must turn in three things:
   1. All of your work, including your code and LaTeX writeup, must be checked in and pushed to your HW2 github repository.
-  1. You must submit your assignment, using the following command:

-    /home/lanes/Homeworks/hw2/submit.sh

-  1. A clear, mathematical description of your algorithm and its motivation written in scientific style.
+  1. Your writeup must be a clear, mathematical description of your algorithm and its motivation written in scientific style.
 This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
 We will review examples in class before the due date.